sergiotales1/CS/math-for-computer-science/process.md

 scale - device used to weighting people or things

-jug - a container for holding liquids
+jug (pitcher) - a container for holding liquids

 evenly - in equal terms / amount